 Learning on all devices

-“Available” is not the same as “learnable”
+“Available” is not equal to “learnable”

 Cloud-based and responsive

 The availability of your content is therefore an important topic.
-We have summarized the key points again.
+We have summarized the key points once again.

 Ensure that all learners have internet access and a suitable device